Phaedo: Historical context

 A bust of Pythagoras, a philosopher from the 6th century BCE.
 Many of the doctrines discussed in the Phaedo on the immortality and reincarnation of the soul and the metaphysical nature of opposites are thought to derive from the ideas of his followers.

 The Phaedo is Plato's fourth and last dialogue to detail the philosopher's final days, following Euthyphro, Apology, and Crito.
 According to the dialogues, Socrates has been imprisoned and sentenced to death by an Athenian jury for impiety.

-Many of the key characters in the dialogue are associated with Pythagoreanism, a religious and philosophical doctrine that flourished early 5th century BCE, which taught the immortality and reincarnation of the soul after death.
+Many of the key characters in the dialogue are associated with Pythagoreanism, a religious and philosophical doctrine that flourished early in the 5th century BCE, which taught the immortality and reincarnation of the soul after death.
 Simmias and Cebes are both stated in the dialogue to have studied under Philolaus of Croton, one of the most prominent Pythagorean philosophers, and Echecrates, who is hearing the dialogue from Phaedo, is a Pythagorean from Phlius, which was a stronghold of Pythagoreanism well into the 4th century BCE, when the dialogue is set.
 Many of the topics that are discussed in the dialogue are thought to derive from the doctrines of Philolaus, including the discussion of suicide, the alternation of opposites, and the harmonic attunement of the soul.
 Plato himself likely learned Pythagorean doctrines from his close friendship with Archytas of Tarentum, a philosopher and statesman from Magna Graecia who made contributions to mechanics, number theory, and acoustics.